rfenix3/Richard_Fenix_JavaS1/U2-M3-Summative-Fenix-Richard/u2-m3-summative-assessment.md

 ### Deployment

 After implementing the above changes and verifying that they work locally you must deploy your application to PWS and demonstrate that it is working on that platform.

+Note:
+Use the './mvnw -DskipTests=true package' command to build and package our app(or service()) before we push it to PWS.
+This command is calling Maven to do this and excluding the test files.